Historic buildings in the leasing program line busy Broadway in the heart of downtown Skagway. NPS Photo.

 The Leasing Program for the National Park Service involves the leasing of historic as well as non-historic properties in park areas.
 A lease may not authorize an activity that could be authorized by a Concessions Contract or Commercial Use Authorization.
-Klondike Gold Rush National Historic Park is is the only Alaska Park with this program.
+Klondike Gold Rush National Historic Park and Wrangell-St.Elias National Park & Preserve are the only parks in Alaska with this program.

 National Leasing Program

 NPS Management Policies